 - Learn how you can use API profiles to develop your solutions.

 - API profiles are used to represent a set of Azure resource providers and their API versions.

 - API profiles were created for you to create templates across multiple Azure clouds.
-Profiles are designed to meet your need for a compatible and stable interface.
+Profiles provide a compatible and stable interface.